dabeaz/curio/docs/reference.rst

 .. asyncmethod:: Task.cancel(blocking=True)

    Cancels the task.
-This raises a :exc:`curio.CancelledError` exception in the task which may choose to handle it in order to perform cleanup actions.
+This raises a :exc:`curio.TaskCancelled` exception in the task which may choose to handle it in order to perform cleanup actions.
 If ``blocking=True`` (the default), does not return until the task actually terminates.
 Curio only allows a